Indeed it is very important to avoid and outgrow the indoctrination of Islam and Christianity because they are totally opposite…

 Hindu intellectuals please stop propagation of beef eating and cow slaughter……..

 But, in my 30 years of Hindu activism, I could not spare any special thrust for the Save Cow (Go Raksha) Movements until I join with Rashtriye Goraksha Sena (RGS) of Sri Ashoo Mongia in 2011.
-With the team of RGS, the movement of Go Raksha got an impetus and I tried my level best to design a new dimension of this sacred movement in West Bengal in a practical level of confrontation with the opponents supporting the rampant cow slaughter in West Bengal violating all the existing rules and regulations.
+With the team of RGS, the movement of Go Raksha got an impetus in West Bengal in recent times and I tried my level best to design a new dimension of this sacred movement in this state in a practical level of confrontation with the opponents supporting the rampant cow slaughter in West Bengal violating all the existing rules and regulations.
 In the same year I was acquainted with another Save Cow activist of Arya Samaj of West Bengal, Acharya Yogesh Shasrti whose association in the cause of Go Raksha gave me a continuous scope to widen the Save Cow Movement in West Bengal and adjacent States.
-The Bangiya Arya Pratinidhi Sabha is also associated with the judicial procedure for Banning the Cow Slaughter in West Bengal with its tireless efforts.
-I am fortunate so that I have got amply scope to render my technical support for the existing Court Cases connected with banning cow slaughter.
-I am also engaged with building up an awareness generation for the protection of Go Sampad (Assets) for the development of our country, as well as the protection of our Sanatan-Vedic-Hindu culture and heritage based upon our extreme veneration to Go Mata.
+The Bangiya Arya Pratinidhi Sabha is also associated with the judicial struggle for Banning the Cow Slaughter in West Bengal with its tireless efforts.
+I am fortunate so that I have got amply scope to render my research and technical support for the existing Court Cases connected with banning cow slaughter.
+I am also engaged with building up an awareness generation for the protection of Go Sampad (cow resources) for the development of our country, as well as the protection of our Sanatan-Vedic-Hindu culture and heritage based upon our extreme veneration to Go Mata.

-Now, I have been facing a very odd experience with my other fellows linked with Go Raksha Andolan (movement) coming from some quarters of renowned Hindu Thinkers and Writers and some Hindu Activists (very few in number) who are extremely engaged with propagating beef eating and consequently cow slaughter very wrongfully hurting the major Hindu sentiments.
-These persons are writing books, distributing leaflets with the propagation of beef eating and cow slaughter as a basic foundation and heritage of Hindu Dharma with a very suicidal measures to dismantle the Hindu respect and faith of Cow worship and Cow Protection as a Dharmik practice.
+Now, I have been facing a very odd experience with my other fellows linked with Go Raksha Andolan (save cow movement) coming from some quarters of renowned Bengali Hindu Thinkers and Writers.
+These Hindu Activists (very few in number) are extremely engaged with propagating beef eating and consequently supporting cow slaughter very wrongfully hurting the major Hindu sentiments.
+These persons are writing books, distributing leaflets with the propagation of beef eating and cow slaughter describing it as a basic foundation and heritage of Hindu Dharma.
+This is not only a very suicidal measures to dismantle the Hindu respect and faith on Cow worship, it is equally endangering the process of Cow Protection as basic Dharmik practices and the economic advances of Bharat.

 These persons are taking the help of some text Dr Ambedkar who acted as a chief antagonist of his Hindu counterpart by writing the defamatory Riddles In Hinduism in which he challenged the authenticity of Vedas and the identity of Hindutva.
 In this book Dr Ambedkar tried to thrash out both Lord Rama and Lord Krishna to demoralize the Hindu practices in Bharat.
 With the help of quotations from Dr Ambedkar, the present Hindu writers and self proclaimed savior of Hindutva very scrupulously tried to infuse beef eating in the Hindus connected/influenced by them.

-These persons are also the taking the help of some text of Swami Vivekanda, who in a clear confusion for beef-eating and was not an exponent of Vedas or Sanskrit Grammar or some technical pedagogy without which, the real meaning of Mantras (Hymns) aren’t revealed anyway.
-These persons are also taking the confusing illustration of some Vedic Mantras lead to a wrong direction and helping the Muslim preachers who always try earnestly to offer a piece of cooked beef to any Hindu to make it consumed by a Hindu in any method to cross the renounce line for his religious restrictions above all.
-But, these Hindu propagators are not ready to hear anybody to rethink over their anti-Hindu misdeed or to retry to understand the facts about the real heights of Go Mata in our Scriptures.
+These persons are also the taking the help of some text of Swami Vivekananda, who was under a clear confusion for beef-eating and was not an exponent of Vedas or Sanskrit Grammar or some technical pedagogy without which, the real meaning of Mantras (Hymns) aren’t revealed anyway.
+These persons are also taking the confusing illustration of some Vedic Mantras leading to a wrong direction and helping the Muslim preachers who always try to offer a piece of cooked beef to any Hindu to make it consumed by a Hindu in any sacrilegious method only for crossing the line of Hindu restrictions anyway.
+But, these Hindu propagators of beef-eating are not ready to hear anybody to rethink over their anti-Hindu activism or to retry to understand the facts about the position and reality of Go Mata in our Scriptures.
+And these Bengali Hindu Beef-maroons do not have the sufficient knowledge about the Vedas, nor they are ready to hear even the versions of Sri Chaitanya, Maharshi Dayananda, Sri Aurobinda or Pandit Madan Mohan Malviya about Cow Protection and discarding beef eating.

-Some of such Hindu beef propagators, I think under some conspiracy beyond their imagination are actually victim of certain Anti Hindu lobby, who are very tactfully using Hindu intellectuals against Hindus like a iron cuts the iron.
-I can say such two Hindu experts for ‘beef eating’ in West Bengal are Dr. Radhasyam Brahmachari and Rana Pratap Roy.
-Dr Brhmachari is an eminent Hindu Thinker and excellent writer of Hindu Philosophy, History, Religion (actually Dharma which is quite different from Religion) and best Bengali exponent of anti-Jihad.
-He was a senior professor of Applied Physics Department of Calcutta University and also adorned the presidential post of Vishwa Hindu Parishad of West Bengal Unit, who was rather expelled from mainstream Hindu organisations due to his embarrassing propagation of beef eating.
-Another, Sri Ranapratap Roy is an ex-service man (perhaps in the higher echelon in Indian Army) and is a key person in one Save India Mission, who thinks that eating beef is the most effective remedy to save India with much physical and mental strength.
+Some of such Bengali Hindu beef propagators, I think under some conspiracy beyond their imagination and being actually victim of certain Anti Hindu beef lobby, who are very tactfully using Hindu intellectuals against Hindus like a iron cuts the iron.
+I can say such two Hindu experts for ‘beef eating’ in West Bengal viz.
+Dr. Radhasyam Brahmachari and Rana Pratap Roy.
+Dr Brhmachari is an eminent Hindu Thinker and excellent writer of Hindu Philosophy, History, Religion (actually Dharma which is quite different from Religion) and best Bengali exponent of anti-Jihad literature.
+He was a senior professor of Applied Physics Department of Calcutta University and also adorned the presidential post of Vishwa Hindu Parishad of West Bengal Unit But, Dr Brahmachari was expelled from mainstream Hindu organisations due to his embarrassing propagation of beef eating.
+Another personality, Sri Ranapratap Roy is an ex-service man (perhaps in the higher echelon in Indian Army) and is a key person in one Save India Mission, who thinks that eating beef is the most effective remedy to save India with much physical and mental strength.
 In their every discussion in the present days, they jointly propagate beef eating to strengthen our reactive power against anti-Hindu force, specially the Jihadi Islamic force.
-What an irony that Muslims propagate beef eating to strenghtless our congenital bondage of Hindutva and these self proclaimed Hindu saviors think beef eating to strengthen our sense of Hindu heritage.
+What an irony that Muslims propagate beef eating to weaken our congenital bondage of Hindutva and these self proclaimed Hindu saviors think beef eating to strengthen our sense of Hindu defense.

-We earnestly urged these Hindu beef eaters to understand the Vedic reality and not to propagate the unauthentic Vedic-Hindu myth of Cow Sacrifice in Yajna (fire-sacrifice) or beef eating, but they are discarding all of our points in a very fundamental way of Muslims under which they kill cows and eat beef only to hurt Hindu sentiments and creating communal disharmony.
-We have every answer for our Hind friends who madly propagate cow slaughter and beef eating, but they are only to rely the Secular and Muslim views against the Hindu Unity.
+We earnestly urged these Hindu beef eaters to understand the Vedic reality and not to propagate the unauthentic Vedic-Hindu myth of Cow Sacrifice in Yajna (fire-sacrifice) or beef eating, but they are discarding all of our points in a very fundamental way under which Muslims kill cows and eat beef to hurt Hindu sentiments and creating communal disharmony.
+We have every answer for our Hind friends who madly propagate cow slaughter and beef eating, but they are only to rely pro-Islamic views to explain Vedas views against the Hindu concept of “No Beef in Vedas or Hindu Heritage”.

-Even then, we urged all consciousness to spread its strength of truth under the blessings of Cow Protection in the cause of Nation building.
-In the next portion we reproduce some pages from http://www.agniveer.com for this page dedicated for Go Raksha and Samvardhan (Protection and Development).
-We believe that the confused persons may get rid off their hostility to kill cows and eat it cynically.
+Even then, we urged all concerned to spread the truth of Cow Protection in the cause of Nation building.
+In the next portion of thid discussion, we reproduce some pages from http://www.agniveer.com as dedicated for Go Raksha and Samvardhan (Protection and Development of cow resources).
+We believe that the confused persons may get rid off their hostility to kill cows and consume it cynically.
 We are also indebted to Dr Subramnian Swamy for using one of his articles here for Cow Protection.
 Vande Gomataram!

 At first see this unique video to break our ignorance and false propagation about Beef in Vedas & Hinduism.